cognitedata/neat/docs/tutorial/use-cases/knowledge-acquisition.md

 ## Grid Analysis Expert: Emma

 ### Gathering Knowledge
 Similarly to Jon, Emma will define a set of statements in a spreadsheet.
+As being more meticulous and keen to go one step further she will also fill in `Classes` sheet.
+Like in case of Jon, she starts with `Properties` sheet.
+She defines some similar statements as Jon, but also adds completely new ones.
+This is expected as there are overlaps between in our case the power production and power transmission domains.

-For example, she might define that a `Substation` has a `name`, a `location`, and a `voltage`.
+For example, she defines
+`Substation` has a `name`, a `location`, and a `voltage`.
 In addition, she might define that a `Substation` has a `transformer` and a `circuit breaker`, and she has also added a `WindGenerator` that has a name.
 The `Properties` sheet for Emma might look as follows: